oweitman/squeezelite-bluetooth/README.md

 The bluetooth-speaker should automaticly connect to the headless raspberry pi and squeezelite should play music without touching the raspberry pi.

-One Poblem was, if the BT-speaker disconnects, squeezelite didnt recognize this, create errors and the service stops.
+One Problem was, if the BT-speaker disconnects, squeezelite didnt recognize this, create errors and the service stops.
 Another problem was the automaticly reconnection of the BT-speaker.
 In this solution i created a service to track the connection state of bluetooth-speaker devices and start/stop the squeezelite service.

 This guide describe the sound-output for alsa.
 I have previously tried it unsuccessfully with pulseaudio.

+The 2.version of this guide was enhanced with input from
+* cpd73 forum.slimdevices.com
+* paul- forum.slimdevices.com

 ## Basic installation part